gconnect/BramblSc-Assessment/teminologies.md

 - **Glossary Section:**
   Introducing a dedicated Terminologies/Glossary section will allow users to quickly look up special keywords or domain-specific terms.
 This section will help both experienced developers and newcomers better understand the content without needing external research.

-These improvements will ensure the documentation is beginner-friendly while still catering to more advanced developers.